sieben07/aar/README.md

 What is a menu screen?

-Before a person can start a game he usually select on the menu screen what he wants to do.
+Before a person can start a game he usually can selects on the menu screen what he wants to do.
 The menu screen usually cointains a list of selectable items:

   - Start
   - Options
-  - …(something something)
+  - _(something something)_

-On the menue screen the controls are different to the controls in the game.
+On this menue screen the controls are usually different than the controls in the game.

 Up and down on a joy-pad, joystick or on a keyboard (sometimes “w” for up and “s” for down) toggle between the menu items.
 With one button on